 Most starches are digested and absorbed into the body through the small intestine, but some resist digestion and pass through to the large intestine where they act like dietary fiber and improve digestive health.
 This type of starch is called "resistant starch".
 Typical starches can contain some level of resistant starch, but it is usually lost in food processing.
 Resistant Corn Starch 260 allows production of food products with the health benefits of resistant starch and the texture benefits of a high quality carbohydrate.

 Resistant Corn Starch 260 provides dietary fiber - it is 60% fiber.
-In addition, it delivers several important health benefits:

 Customers who purchased this product also purchased

 $8.49 - $11.19

 Why is resistant starch used in the baking industry?

 Resistant starch can be used to increase a bakery food's total dietary fiber content, allowing bakers to create high-fiber bakery foods without imparting negative tastes or flavors.

 In the past, high-fiber products' tastes were compared to tree bark and saw dust.
 However, resistant starch allows bakeries to boost fiber content without affecting taste.

 Are there any problems substituting resistant starch for flour?

 Sometimes.
 When bakers add resistant starch into their bread formulations, it is necessary to replace gluten if the amount of flour is decreased.
 Gluten is essential for making bread rise.
 Bakers can ensure ideal rising by adding gluten or a protein replacement.